natesmith21/whos-hungry/README.md

 * Create a User Account to save recipes
 * Browse Recipes by cuisine-type

 I would love to continue to work on this project in my spare time.
-Future features I'd like to build include:
+You will see in my DB schema files, that I have already created fields in DB to enact some further features to allow users to rate and track if they have made recipies.
+Other future features I'd like to build include:

 * Connect users as 'friends'
 * Allow user uploads
 * more robust browse/filter/sort features
 * Comments on recipes
 * I am curious if I could use regex to help me work with the information coming from API and improve some UI

 <!-- Here's a blank template to get started.
 To avoid retyping too much info, do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`, `project_license` -->